iredmail/docs/en_US/howto/manage.iredapd.md

 in `/opt/iredapd/libs/default_settings.py`.
 If you want to modify them, please add the settings with custom values in `/opt/iredapd/settings.py`.

+* `GREYLISTING_TRAINING_MODE`: enable greylisting service, but don't reject any emails.
+This training mode is useful if this is a new mail server, it collects information of sender servers for further use.
 * `GREYLISTING_MESSAGE`: the rejection message which will be sent to sender server.
 Default is `Intentional policy rejection, please try again later`.
 * `GREYLISTING_BLOCK_EXPIRE`: Time (in MINUTES) to wait before client retrying,